hsgubert/cassandra_migrations/README.md

 - Cassandra 1.2 or higher with the native_transport_protocol turned on ([Instructions to install cassandra locally](https://github.com/hsgubert/cassandra_migrations/wiki/Preparing-standalone-Cassandra-in-local-machine))
 - Ruby 1.9
-- Rails 3.2 _(not tested with Rails 4 yet, volunteers are welcome!)_
+- Rails 3.2 _(not tested with Rails 4 yet, volunteers are welcome! ...and needed!)_

 # Installation

-    gem install --prerelease cassandra_migrations
+    gem install cassandra_migrations

 # Quick start